BurcuBaycan/Foundations_Project_Blog/README.md

 ## Technologies

 Flask framework.
-Sqlite database locally and postgres database on server.

 Python

 ## Defects
 If another user has the same name they can delete the post of another user with the same name.
 Users can't edit their posts.
-If you update the ratings you gave, the average ratings won't update.
-The books on the shelf cannot be deleted.
-Reset password part hasn't been implemented.
-The book detail page on deployed web app cannot hide excess text in the description.(While it works fine locally)

 ## Get Started
 Clone it to your computer